 The Australian state and territory courts handle a lot of criminal cases each year.
 For example, they have finalized a total of 486, 422 defendants from 1 July 2019 to 30 June 2020.
 Although this figure represents a 16% decrease in the number of criminal cases that they have finalized in the previous year, it is still impossible to conclude if the crime rate in Australia is increasing or decreasing.
 What’s certain is that criminal cases are still giving court magistrates a lot of work.

 So, if this trend makes you wonder about the nature of criminal cases and why thousands of these are brought to the Australian courts’ jurisdiction, read further.
-A brief discussion of the essential facts about criminal cases from a defence lawyer’s perspective is provided below.
+A brief discussion of the essential facts about criminal cases from an Expert Savannah Defense Lawyer perspective is provided below.

 What Is a Criminal Case?